-Any Applicant with one or more current and open CDBG Standard Agreements, for which the expenditure deadline established in the agreement(s) has not yet passed, shall be ineligible to apply for any additional CDBG funds for the same type of Activity(ies) included those in those open CDBG Standard Agreement(s) unless the Applicant has expended at least 50 percent of CDBG funds previously awarded (the "50 Percent Rule") for that Activity, or unless a waiver to the rule has been approved by the Director, as allowed at <a href="https://dx.ncbi.nlm.nc
+Any Applicant with one or more current and open CDBG Standard Agreements, for which the expenditure deadline established in the agreement(s) has not yet passed, shall be ineligible to apply for any additional CDBG funds for the same type of Activity (s) included in those open CDBG Standard Agreement(s) unless the Applicant has expended at least 50 percent of CDBG funds previously awarded (the "50 Percent Rule") for that Activity; or unless a waiver to the rule has been approved by the Director, as allowed at HSC §50833(f).
+The requirements of this subsection do not apply to OTC awards.

-C. Financial management compliance, 2 CFR Part 200
+C. 2 CFR Part 200 compliance